 Formerly known as Halifax Building Society, Halifax is a British bank.
-It is named for the town in West Yorkshire where it was founded in 1853 as a building society.
+It is named after the town in West Yorkshire where it was founded in 1853 as a building society.
 The bank is a trading division of Bank of Scotland.
 The first London office was opened in 1924.

 By 1913 Halifax was the UK’s largest building society and continued this success until it was demutualised in 1997.
 At this stage, it became Halifax PLC.
 Halifax then merged with Bank of Scotland in 2001, forming HBOS.
 When the group was reorganised just five years later, Halifax became a division of Bank of Scotland.
 HBOS was taken over by Lloyds TSB in 2009 and both Bank of Scotland and Halifax became part of Lloyds Banking Group.